DigitalGrinnell/PortAuthority/README.md

 # PortAuthority

 This project is a copy of my earlier SummittServices.com (SS) project work.
-It's essentiall a stripped-down version of _SS_ with only _Traefik_ and _Portainer_ left in the original.
+It's essentially a stripped-down version of _SS_ with only _Traefik_ and _Portainer_ left in the original.

 ## Project Goal